decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-11-04-paxos-via-recoverable-broadcast.md

 The protocol progresses in **views**, each view has a designated **primary** party.
 The role of the primary is rotated.
 For simplicity, the primary of view $v$ is party $v \bmod n$.

 Clocks are perfectly synchronized, and $\Delta$ (the maximum message delay after GST) is known.
 View $v$ is set to be the time interval $[v(10 \Delta),(v+1)(10 \Delta))$.
 In other words, each $10\Delta$ clock ticks each party triggers a **view change** and increments the view by one.
 Clocks are assumed to be perfectly synchronized, so all parties move in and out of each view in complete synchrony (lock step).

 ## Single-shot consensus

 In this setting, each party has some *input value* and the goal is to *output a single value* with the following three properties:

 **Uniform Agreement**: if any two parties output $X$ and $X'$ then $X=X'$.
 Note that this is a strictly stronger property than **Agreement** which just requires that all *non-faulty* parties that output a value, output the same value.

 **Termination**: all non-faulty parties eventually output a value and terminate.
 Note that this is a strictly stronger property than **Liveness** which just requires that all non-faulty parties eventually output a value.
+Note that we are in partial synchrony, and obtaining this property will require reasoning about events after GST.

 **Validity**: the output is an input of one of the parties.
 Note that this is a strictly stronger property than **Weak Validity** which just requires that if *all* parties have the same input value then this is the output value.